 ImageResizer is a useful software that allows you to resize images by right-clicking.
-After you’ve downloaded and installed the program.
-You’ll have many options for resizing your photos.
+After you’ve downloaded and installed the program, you’ll have many options for resizing your photos.

-Choose the correct file format
+Choose the correct file format.

 Each file format has advantages and disadvantages.
 Knowing which one to use can make a significant difference in the performance of your website.
 Here’s a quick rundown of the three most common picture file types on the web, as well as what they’re best used for.

-- Because of the large color palette that the format allows.
-It’s ideal for pictures and complex visuals.
+- Because of the large color palette that the format allows, it’s ideal for pictures and complex visuals.

 - Colors in flat patches of color are rendered quite well.

-- The file is really large.
+- The file is huge.

 - Animations are allowed.